Update Python

 How to update Python on Mac.
 Upgrade Python versions.
 The MacOS system Python.
 Latest Python.
 Change Python default version.
 Set or switch Python.
 Options to install Python.
 Python version managers.

 Python is extremely popular, especially for beginners.
 Until recently, a lack of standard development tooling made setting up Python complicated.
-And there are multiple ways to install Python, which can lead to confusion.
+Plus there are mnay ways to install Python, which can lead to confusion.

 This guide explains how to upgrade Python on Mac.
 Before you start, consider three things:

-1. Are you using Python only to run a simple script?
+- Are you using Python only to run a simple script?
 If so, you can use the system Python installed with Xcode Command Line Tools.
-But don't install any Python packages if you use the system Python.
+But don't install any extras, such as Python libraries or packages, if you use the system Python.

-2. For installing packages for Python applications, install Pipx with Homebrew.
+- For installing stand-alone Python applications, install Pipx with Homebrew.

-3. Are you working on multiple programming projects?
-If so, you should use a Python version manager such as Rye (recommended) or Pyenv (popular).
+- Are you working on a programming project?
+If so, you should use a Python version manager such as UV (recommended) or Pyenv (popular).

 Before you get started